GarrettAnderson/portfolio/README.md

 ## Credits

-Used to following as references for the mobile drop-down menu and grid view:
+Used to following as references:

 [Codepen](https://codepen.io/taufik-nurrohman/pen/kKVrrE)